 A good director must be a good communicator, negotiator, diplomat, and somebody who is supposed to stay calm when the shoot is all going wrong and models are scrapping!

-My studio “PoutStudios” established in central London in 2003 and is a stone throw away from St Paul’s cathedral.
+My studio “PoutStudios” established in central London in 2002 and is a stone throw away from St Paul’s cathedral.
 It’s always busy with people.
-It’s my personal workspace where I collect my various lights and props gathered from over the years from different shoots.
+It’s my personal workspace where I collect my various lights and props gathered over the years from different shoots.

 Having shot everything from PR, celebrity weddings, portraits, magazine spreads, adventure trips to hanging out of helicopters to get “that” shot has left me in the good running to cater for most surprises.
 I like the challenge and find by not just restricting myself to just one kind of photography I’m very experienced in catering for most events and photographic challenges thrown in my direction.